Doctrines of ‘Legislation by Reference’ and ‘Legislation by Incorporation’

 • 2.
 Doctrine of reference or a citation (wider application) – future changes in the referred provision will also apply to the referring provision.
 The statute referred to is taken as it exists from time to time.
 Therefore, subsequent amendments to the referred statute will apply.

-The effect of ‘repealing and re-enactment’ of an Act is set out in Section 8(1) of the General Clauses Act.
-It is: re-enacted provision is to be looked into.
+The effect of ‘repealing and re-enactment’ of an Act is set out in Section 8(1) of the General Clauses Act, 1897.
+That is: the re-enacted provision governs the field, and it is to be looked into.
 Section 8(1) reads as under:

 • “8.
-(1) Where this Act, or any Central Act or Regulation made after the commencement of this Act, repeals and re-enacts, with or without modification, any provision of a former enactment, then references in any other enactment or in any instrument to the provision so repealed shall, unless a different intention appears: be construed as references to the provision so re-enacted.”
+Construction of references to repealed enactments: (1) Where this Act, or any Central Act or Regulation made after the commencement of this Act, repeals and re-enacts, with or without modification, any provision of a former enactment, then references in any other enactment or in any instrument to the provision so repealed shall, unless a different intention appears: be construed as references to the provision so re-enacted.”

 In Insolvency and Bankruptcy Board of India v.
 Satyanarayan Bankatlal Malu, BR Gavai, Sandeep Mehta, JJ., AIR 2024 SC 2835; 2024-4 SCC 508, held that the decisive factor to determine whether a case is of ‘legislation by incorporation’ or ‘legislation by reference’ is whether “the reference is specific or general”.